Kenote Finance Logo

 While the rates are higher than traditional lending, the ability to access capital and fulfill orders often makes the costs justifiable.

-The application process is quite simple and straightforward.
+The application process is straightforward.
 You will need to provide:

 • Business registration documents